Your cart is currently empty!

-There are a lot of reasons that Six Sigma projects fail but they do not have to IF you can stick to the roadmap.
-I have done lots of projects most very successful but some have failed.
-In every case we stepped off of the tried and true path to success, the DMAIC roadmap.
-As simple and easy as these five steps seem to be, you will many times find them difficult to complete.
-But if that is happening, my advice to you is to “stay on the path”.
+There are many reasons why Six Sigma projects fail.
+However, these failures can be avoided if you strictly adhere to the roadmap.
+I have executed numerous projects, with many being highly successful, but some failing.
+In every instance of failure, we deviated from the proven path to success, the DMAIC roadmap.
+As simple as these five steps may seem, they can often be challenging to complete.
+If you find this to be the case, my advice to you is to “stay on the path”.
 Don’t skip a single step.
-If you stay on the path, you will find success.
+If you remain on the path, you will find success.

-So, what is DMAIC methodology?
-This means Define the issue, Measure the current state, Analyze and identify opportunities, Improve by implementing the best opportunities, and Control the new process to maintain the gains.
-You start every project at Define working your way through each step until you have put in place Controls to maintain your gains.
-What many of us do without thinking is we see a problem (Define)and go solve (improve) it.
-Most of the times you will find that within a year or maybe even a month or week the problem is back.
+So, what is the DMAIC methodology?
+It stands for Define the issue, Measure the current state, Analyze and identify opportunities, Improve by implementing the best opportunities, and Control the new process to maintain the gains.
+You begin every project at Define, working your way through each step until you’ve implemented Controls to maintain your gains.
+What many of us do unconsciously is we identify a problem (Define) and solve it (Improve).
+Most of the time, you’ll find that within a year, a month, or even a week, the problem resurfaces.
 What went wrong?
 We missed the other steps of the DMAIC roadmap.
-So let me spend some time talking about each step.
+Allow me to delve into each step.

 D – Define

-The objective of Define is to define the issue (problem) and the real NEED to improve it.
-I call this need “the burning platform”.
-It can not be a nice thing to do, it has to be something that will have an impact on the bottom line of the company.
+The objective of Define is to pinpoint the issue and the real NEED to improve it.
+I refer to this need as “the burning platform”.
+It cannot just be a desirable thing to do; it must be something that will impact the company’s bottom line.

-The second part of the define objective is to get alignment and commitment to solve this issue from the project sponsor and the project team.
-It also includes the team member’s supervision.
-We need them committed so they will not pull the team member for priorities lower than this project.
+The second part of the Define objective is to gain alignment and commitment to solve this issue from both the project sponsor and the project team.
+This also includes the team members’ supervision.
+We need their commitment to ensure they won’t redirect the team member’s focus to lower priorities than this project.

 M – Measure